conversejs/converse.js/docs/source/configuration.rst

-You can either specify a simple list of room JIDs, in which case your nickname will be taken from your JID, or you can specify a list of maps, where each map specifies the room's JID and the nickname that should be used.
+You can either specify a simple list of room JIDs, in which case your nickname will be taken from your JID, or you can specify a list of maps, where each map specifies the room's JID and other options.

 For example::

-    `[{'jid': 'room@example.org', 'nick': 'WizardKing69' }]`
+    `[{'jid': 'room@example.org', 'nick': 'WizardKing69', 'minimized': true }]`

 blacklisted_plugins